GrimyTimes.com - The Largest Criminal Database

 SEE ALSO: Jailhouse Shank: Inmate Facing Time

 The Department of Justice hit the brakes on Iran’s digital repression with a bold move.
-Four key domains were seized today in a fierce battle against hacking and transnational dirty tricks by the Islamic Republic of Iran’s Ministry of Intelligence and Security (MOIS).
+Four key domains were seized today in a fierce battle against hacking and Transnational Repression by the Islamic Republic of Iran’s Ministry of Intelligence and Security (MOIS).
 This Southern District raid is part of an ongoing war on cyber warfare, aimed at stopping psychological operations that threaten global stability.

 Local feds, working tirelessly with their federal counterparts, cracked down hard.
-The affidavit backing this seizure warrant reveals the extent of Iran’s digital influence.
+The affidavit backing this seizure warrant reveals the extent of Iran’s digital influence, including activity related to The Handala Hack.
 And while these domains are now in the government’s clutches, the fight against online tyranny continues.

 This isn’t just a victory for cybersecurity—it’s a win for global peace and security.
-The Justice Department is sending a clear message: we won’t stand by as nations use the internet to sow discord and manipulate minds.
+The Justice Department, under Attorney General Pamela, is sending a clear message: we won’t stand by as nations use the internet to sow discord and manipulate minds.

 Key Facts